Timdenders/Colonization-Conquerors/README.md

 ![Add_project](images/run_test_2.png)

-You will then be met with the open project.
+After double clicking the project, you will then be met with the open project in the editor.
 Take note of the GdUnit tab, gdUnitConsole, and test folders marked below:

 ![View_project](images/run_test_3.png)